syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Pivot-Table/Pivot-Table-Options.md

 ---
 title: Pivot Table Options | Excel library | Syncfusion
-description: In this section, you can learn about various pivot table options in Excel document using XlsIO
+description: In this section, you can learn about various pivot table options in Excel document using Syncfusion .NET Excel library
 platform: document-processing
 control: XlsIO
 documentation: UG
 ---

-# Pivot Table Options
+# Pivot Table Options in Excel

 ## Show or hide the field list